Unsupervised discovery of Interpretable Visual Concepts: Literature review and Motivation

-\textbf{LIME~\citep{Ribeiro:CKDDM:2016}:} is a \textit{model-agnostic} methods which introduces the idea of explaining by using interpretable components.
-The method decomposes each data sample into human understandable parts.
-If a data sample is an image, these decomposed parts can be, for example, superpixels or patches, not necessarily expressing as it is inputted in the model.
+\textbf{LIME~\citep{Ribeiro:CKDDM:2016}:} is a \textit{model-agnostic} method which introduces the idea of explaining by using interpretable components.
+The method decomposes each data sample into human-understandable parts.
+If a data sample is an image, these decomposed parts can be, for example, superpixels or patches, not necessarily expressed as it is inputted in the model.
 After we have these parts (or components), LIME measures their importance to a decision.
-This approach is more human-friendly than showing each individual feature importance, specially in high-dimensional data.
-However, even presenting high interpretability, these explanations are generally local, \textit{i.e.}, they are sample-based or rely on local explanations to explain the model behaviour.
+This approach is more human-friendly than showing each individual \revFour{feature's} importance, especially in high-dimensional data.
+However, despite presenting high interpretability, these explanations are generally local, \textit{i.e.}, they are sample-based or rely on local explanations to explain the model behavior.

-\textbf{Derivatives of LIME:} SP-LIME~\citep{Ribeiro:CKDDM:2016} helps to explain the model behaviour by explaining individual representative samples.
-However, LIME presents instabilities, with multiple different possible explanations for the same sample (due to the random perturbations).
-Some LIME adaptations try to solve the instability problem: D-LIME~\citep{zafar:2021:mlke} presenting a deterministic choice of perturbations; S-LIME~\citep{Zhou:2021:sigkdd} determines the sufficient number of perturbation samples to provide stability; OptiLIME~\citep{visani:2020:arxiv}, leverages the trade-off between stability and adherence (how well the linear plane corresponds to the ML surface) to choose the linear model kernel for the approximation tackling the problem of instability and inconsistency, and; G-LIME~\citep{li:2023:ai} using a Bayesian estimator based on sparse and informative global priors.
-In addition, ALIME~\citep{Shankaranarayana:2019:ideal}, improving the fidelity from the approximated model's output space to the original one through a denoising autoencoder to predict the proximity between the original and the perturbed samples.

-\textbf{TreeView~\citep{thiagarajan:arxiv:2016}:} the method focus on how the model responds to some important attributes of dataset such as cement, sky, grass for a brick-face class decision.
-For this, the method cluster internal activations according to these attributes to form factors, generate different clusters of data according to each factor and, train a decision tree using these clusters per factor.
-The TreeView method is the composition of all those factors.

-\textbf{LIME vs. TreeView:} LIME and TreeView both belong to surrogate models categories: approximating the learning method by another learning method, simpler and explicable.
-However, while LIME explains the decision based on \textit{input components}, TreeView explains it based on \textit{internal activations divided into factors}.
-These factors, however, are pre-defined by a human dataset analysis.
-Both need supervision.